Best cheap homemade gift ideas??? That's one of the number one questions asked here at HomemadeGiftGuru.com...

-Homemade Canisters.
-Make your own canisters easily and for free!
+You can make your own canisters easily and for free using my simple method!
 Then fill them up with whatever goodies you want, whether baked, store-bought or handmade.

-Homemade canisters made this way are extremely easy to make and they fit so well here on my cheap homemade gift ideas page with a financial cost of $0.00.
+Homemade canisters, using my easy method that utilizes used gift bags, are extremely easy to make and they fit so well here on my cheap homemade gift ideas page with a financial cost of $0.00.

 You'll have a blast deciding what to put inside no matter how thrifty your holiday budget is!
 Some ideas include: homemade caramel popcorn, dollar store goodies, assorted candy bars and homemade cookies.

 Design your canisters to match any holiday or occasion by choosing the perfect gift bag!

 Rose petals, lavender, rosemary!
 Make a herb wreath as seen to the right!
 Put together wild flower bouquets... they are surprisingly beautiful!
 Craft with dried pansies and other dried pressed flowers!

 Use fresh lavender to make simple lavender bottles, a flower craft that cost mere pennies.

 Another nearly free cheap homemade gift idea...
 Find or buy some little clay pots and take advantage of plants that can be separated and shared!